 We understand wholeheartedly that children genuinely become unwell and this should never be a concern.
-If this is this is the case, then parents are encouraged to contact Mr Banks to share them and identify a way to work together to eradicate them.
+If this is this is the case, then parents are encouraged to contact Mr Shaw to share them and identify a way to work together to eradicate them.

 A weekly whole school assembly is held which solely focuses on attendance.
 We are proud that like staff, children now see attendance as a main contributor to their learning, achieving and success.
 In addition we have a number of individual and class incentives and rewards to encourage our children to embrace the importance of good attendance.